 As already mentioned they use a uni-level system.
-So it is yourself and you share this opportunity with others.
+So it is you and you share this opportunity with others.

-(sharing is the word they use – it is essential recruiting).
+(sharing is the word they use – it is essential for recruiting).

-They become your downline as it is shown on the image below:
+They become your downline as it is shown in the image below:

 You receive rewards from each member that is below you.